Leave a Gift in your Will

 A Will is a very important part of your financial planning.
-Many people shy away at the prospect, thinking they are too young to consider such serious issues, or in doing so, they will tempt fate.
+Many people think they are too young to consider such serious and emotive issues, or in doing so, they will tempt fate.
 However, having a valid Will in place gives peace of mind that your Estate will pass to those most important to you, such as family, friends - and your favourite charities.

 If you die without making a valid Will, known as Intestate, your Estate may not pass to the people or causes that you would have liked or expected.
 And, if you have no family, it will pass to the Crown.

-We consider it very important that you benefit from the correct legal advice by a qualified professional.
-It's why we've teamed up with McClure Solicitors to offer a free Will-writing service for our supporters.
-There is no cost for writing your Will under the Adventure Therapy free Will-writing service and whilst we are always extremely grateful for any donation you may feel able to provide, there is no obligation to do so.
+We consider it very important that you benefit from the correct legal guidance.
+It's why we provide a free Will-writing service for our supporters.
+There is no cost for writing your Will under the Adventure Therapy free Will-writing service and whilst we are always extremely grateful for any donation you feel able to provide, there is no obligation to do so.
 Further information about the scheme can be found here.